seinecle/blog/_posts/2022-04-08-translated-web-app-in-107-languages-i18n.md.md

 Basically Jakarta Faces is alive and kicking.
 Server-side rendering has come back in favor lately, and this is where Java thrives.
 It is handy for everyday web development, but especially when you start a project of internationalization, as I realized.

-The language is one thing, but then internationalizing a web app is also a lot about refactoring: replacing every bit of String with a placeholder property key, that will be replaced by a value in the selected language a run time.
+The language is one thing, but then internationalizing a web app is also a lot about refactoring: replacing every bit of String with a placeholder property key, that will be replaced by a value in the selected language at run time.

 Netbeans assisted a lot in it with: